Customise Consent Preferences

 Collecting Personal Information

 The City of Leduc will collect only the minimal personal information necessary for the operation of municipal programs and/or services in accordance with privacy legislation.
 Personal information is retained only as long as it is required to meet legislative or operational requirements.
 Privacy Impact Assessments (PIAs) are completed to verify that access and privacy standards are met.
-Examples of personal information that could be requested (depending on the program or service) include, but are not limited to the following:
+Examples of personal information that could be requested (depending on the program or service) include, but are not limited to:

 • Name